Sword-of-Stars/Castle-Darkheart/README.md

 ## Credits
 * Thanks to JVB226 for his incredible cover artwork!
-* DaFluffyPotato for inspiration and video tutorials
+* DaFluffyPotato for inspiration and video tutorials, especially for his code for shader implementation!